Nebraska Publication Requirements

 In Nebraska, domestic LLCs and corporations need to publish a legal notice announcing their formation.
 Nebraska businesses also need to publish legal notices to announce amendments, mergers, dissolution, and some other events.

-- be printed, at least in part, in the county where the newspaper is located.
+To be considered a legal newspaper, a publication must have at least 300 paid, weekly subscribers; been published for at least 52 consecutive weeks; and be printed, at least in part, in the county where the newspaper is located.

 It depends.
 First, you’ll need to pay a publication fee to the newspaper.
 Fees varies widely by newspaper, but are typically cheaper in smaller counties.
 Most newspapers charge by the line, so the shorter you can make your legal notice while still including all the necessary information, the better!

-Intrigued?
+Curious?
 Learn more about hiring a Nebraska Registered Agent.

 You’re legally required to publish your legal notice for three consecutive weeks.
-After that, the newspaper will send you a Proof of Publication, which you’ll need to file with the Secretary of State.
+After that, the newspaper will send you a Affidavit of Publication, which you’ll need to file with the Secretary of State.
 There’s no specific deadline for when you need to publish your legal notice, but you might as well get it taken care of right away so you don’t forget.
-Once your legal notice has run for three weeks in a legal newspaper, you have six months to file your Proof of Publication.

 According to NE Rev. Stat. § 21-93, all LLCs in Nebraska need to publish a Notice of Organization, which must include the same information required by the Nebraska Certificate of Organization.
 This required information includes:

-- the name of the LLC
+- The name of the LLC

-- the street and mailing address of the designated office
+- The street and mailing address of the designated office

-- the street and mailing address of the registered agent (sometimes called an “agent for service of process”)
+- The street and mailing address of the registered agent (sometimes called an “agent for service of process”)

 Here is an example of a what a Notice of Organization (for LLCs) might look like: